Travel to Tanzania with On The Go Tours

 Ngorongoro Crater is a vast and unbroken volcanic crater ring, that's home to nearly every species of African animal.
 Deservedly referred to as Africa's Eden and the 8th Natural Wonder of the World, where zebra, buffalo and wildebeest graze amongst the predatory lion, cheetah and hyena, whilst pink flamingos and hippos gather at the waters edge.
 Ngorongoro Crater is also one of the last remaining areas in Tanzania where you can see the endangered Black Rhino.

 Our overland camping safaris in Tanzania range from 8 to 57 days, taking in not just the main highlights of Tanzania, but several of Africa’s finest national parks on our multi-country safaris.
-The Ngorongoro Crater is certainly one of Tanzania's biggest draw cards and UNESCO-listed Serengeti is the largest and most popular of Tanzania’s national parks, both visited on all our overland safaris.
-Combining truck transportation and camping in tents is the most cost-effective way of visiting Tanzania and it gets you off the beaten track too.
+Travelling by specially equipped expedition truck and camping in tents is the most cost-effective way of visiting Tanzania and it gets you off the beaten track too with plenty of opportunity for adventure.

-For a little extra comfort whilst on safari our Tanzania lodge accommodated trips, which have a maximum group size of 15, may be just the ticket.
-Staying in a variety of standard to mid range lodges, tented chalets, set within beautiful surroundings, you’ll be accompanied by a knowledgeable and experienced guide who is also your driver.
-On our lodge accommodated safaris to Tanzania, you’ll get to explore Lake Manyara, Tarangire National Park, the Serengeti, Ngorongoro Crater, Amboseli ,Lake Manyara, Tarangire, Lake Nakuru and more.
+For a little extra comfort whilst on safari in Tanzania our lodge accommodated trips, which have a maximum group size of 6, may be just the ticket.
+Staying in a variety of standard to mid-range lodges and tented chalets set within beautiful surroundings, you’ll be accompanied by a knowledgeable and experienced guide and enjoy game drives in comfortable safari vehicles.

 Guided by an English-speaking tour guide you can explore the island of Zanzibar including charming Stone Town and a spice tour on one of our day tours of Tanzania.
 Or gain insight into the history and culture of Tanzania with a visit to the National Museum, Makumbusho Village Museum and explore the sleepy seaside town of Bagamoyo.